-- 1. The members of the Presiding Board of the General Meeting shall exclusively receive a fixed remuneration, paid 12 times a year.
-This is determined based on a proposal from the Appointments, Evaluation and Remuneration Committee (elected pursuant to Article 399 of the Portuguese Companies Code), which shall be in line with this Remuneration Policy, the Company's situation, market practices, the responsibilities of the positions held and the technical and professional credentials demonstrated; - 2.
+- 1. The members of the Presiding Board of the General Meeting shall exclusively receive a fixed remuneration, paid twelve times a year, as determined by the Appointments, Evaluation and Remuneration Committee (elected under Article 399 of the Portuguese Companies Code).
+This remuneration must be aligned with this Remuneration Policy, the Company's financial situation, market practices, the responsibilities inherent to the roles performed, and the technical and professional credentials demonstrated. - 2.
 The remuneration of the Statutory Auditor of Corticeira Amorim is in the form of a provision of services.
 This is established annually, considering the characteristics of the Company and market practices.
-The Audit Committee is responsible for selecting the Statutory Auditors to be proposed to the Appointments, Evaluation and Remuneration Committee (elected pursuant to Article 399 of the Companies Code) and is also responsible for proposing their remuneration.
+The Audit Committee is responsible for selecting the Statutory Auditor to be proposed to the General Meeting, and for proposing their respective remuneration to the Appointments, Evaluation and Remuneration Committee (elected pursuant to Article 399 of the Portuguese Companies Act).

-The remuneration of the Statutory Auditor will correspond to the amounts stated in the contract for the provision of statutory auditing services, entered into with the Company, which covers almost all of its subsidiaries.
+The remuneration of the Statutory Auditor will correspond to the amounts stated in the contract for the provision of statutory auditing services entered into with the Company, which covers almost all of its subsidiaries.

-- 3. The members of the Board of Directors, including an Audit Committee, shall be paid adequate remuneration taking into account: - The individual remuneration package agreed upon between the Company and each Director; - Observance of the principles of internal equity and external competitiveness, taking into account relevant information disclosed by the main Portuguese economic groups on their remuneration policies and practices. - 3.1 Non-executive directors component payable in twelve instalments per year, defined by the Appointments, Evaluation and Remuneration Committee (elected pursuant to Article 399 of the Companies Code) taking into account this Remuneration Policy, international best practices and the responsibilities and availability required for their specific duties.
+- 3. The Members of the Board of Directors, including an Audit Committee, shall be paid adequate remuneration taking into account: - the individual remuneration package agreed upon between the Company and each Director; - observance of the principles of internal equity and external competitiveness, taking into account relevant information disclosed by the main Portuguese economic groups on their remuneration policies and practices.